blazefirereal/Discord-Server-Raider/README.md

 # Discord Server Raider

 **Important:** This tool is designed for educational purposes only.
-Using it to spam or raid Discord servers violates Discord’s Terms of Service (ToS) and can result in account bans or legal repercussions.
-Use responsibly.
+Using it to spam or raid Discord servers violates Discord’s Terms of Service (ToS) and can result in a account ban.

 ## Overview

 This script automates the process of spamming Discord channels using multiple Discord accounts.
-It’s crucial to understand the potential consequences and ethical implications before proceeding.

 ## How to Download